-No entrepreneur can infuse enough capital in his business to help it expand and reach heights.
-Bootstrapping the company is an excellent idea for initial days, but when you need to grow, you have to opt for business finance options.
+No entrepreneur can infuse enough capital into his business to help it expand and reach heights.
 The most common route for any company to acquire money is debt.

 Is it bad to acquire debt?